adit99/codepath.yelp/README.md

    - [ ] Categories should show a subset of the full list with a "See All" row to expand.
 Category list is here: http://www.yelp.com/developers/documentation/category_list (Links to an external site.)
 - [ ] Implement the restaurant detail page.

+#### Other Optionals
+- [x] Using CoreLocation to get users location

+#### Notes
+- Main View Controller logic has gotten a little convoluted, could use a re-write/refactor
+- App needs model classes or consistent use of models across various view controllers to scale
+- Auto-layout warnings not completely fixed

 ### Walkthrough